Tyrcnex/cheese13_tool/README.md

 # whats this project?

-this is a 10L cheese simulator, with maps that can be completed in 13 pieces or less.
+this is a 10L cheese simulator, with maps that can be completed in 13 pieces or less. i think due to a slight build error this is actually going to be 12 most of the time, but wtv

-currently there's no support for retrying the same map (you have to reload), and you have to mess with the dev console if you want to change config like key handling or movement settings. change it like this for example:
+currently you have to mess with the dev console if you want to change config like key handling or movement settings. change it like this for example:

 ```js
 const myKeys = {